Magnesium Glycinate vs Magnesium Oxide: Which Is Better for Sleep, Absorption & Recovery?

 It may be the form.

 Understanding that difference can help you choose a form aligned with your goals — whether that’s sleep, recovery, or daily stress management.
-Our How Magnesium Glycinate Supports Deep Sleep and Recovery article breaks down the science behind magnesium supplementation.

 What Is Magnesium Oxide?